South Carolina Lowcountry: Geography

 Definitions of the "Lowcountry" area always include the counties in dark red, less often those in lighter shades.

-The term "Low Country" originally referred to all of the states below the Fall Line, or the Sandhills, which run the width of the states from Aiken County to Chesterfield County.
+The term "Low Country" originally referred to all of the state below the Fall Line, or the Sandhills, which run the width of the state from Aiken County to Chesterfield County.
 The Sandhills, or Carolina Sandhills, is a 15–60 km wide region within the Atlantic Coastal Plain province, along the inland margin of this province.
 The Carolina Sandhills are interpreted as eolian (wind-blown) sand sheets and dunes that were mobilized episodically approximately 75,000 to 6,000 years ago.
 Most of the published luminescence ages from the sand are coincident with the last glaciation, a time when the southeastern United States had colder air temperatures and stronger winds.
 The area above the Sandhills is known as "Upstate" or "Upcountry".
 These areas are different in geology, geography, and culture.

 There are several variations in the geographic extent of the "Lowcountry" area.
-The most commonly accepted definition includes Charleston, Dorchester, Beaufort, Georgetown, Colleton, Hampton, Berkeley, Jasper, and Williamsburg Counties, often described as the area encompassing the basins of Cooper River, Santee River, ACE (Ashepoo-Combahee-Edisto), Winyah Bay, and Savannah River.
+The most commonly accepted definition includes Charleston, Dorchester, Beaufort, Georgetown, Colleton, Hampton, Berkeley, Jasper, and Williamsburg counties, often described as the area encompassing the basins of Cooper River, Santee River, ACE (Ashepoo-Combahee-Edisto), Winyah Bay, and Savannah River.
 Some include Marion and Horry Counties.
 Dillon County is included in the Lowcountry by the largest group of healthcare executives in the state.
 Allendale is also occasionally included in the region.

 Four counties are covered by the Lowcountry Council of Governments, a regional governmental entity charged with regional and transportation planning, and are the ones included in the South Carolina Department of Parks, Recreation, and Tourism's "Lowcountry and Resort Islands" area.
 The area includes the Hilton Head Island-Bluffton-Beaufort, SC Metropolitan Statistical Area.

 Technically, the Lowcountry is synonymous with the areas with a large population of Gullah Geechee peoples of the region.
 Gullah Geechee people have traditionally resided in the coastal areas and the sea islands of North Carolina, South Carolina, Georgia and Florida—from Pender County, North Carolina, to St. Johns County, Florida.

 Coastal South Carolina’s half a million acres of salt marsh, which typifies the Lowcountry in particular, is underlain by plough mud or pluff mud, named for the traditional spelling of plow but now often pronounced to rhyme with rough.
 Once used to fertilize fields of cotton, the mud is pervaded by decaying organic matter and bacteria that feed on it, giving it a notoriously sulfurous stench.